UNINETTSigma2/documentation/jobs/running-scientific-software.md

 performance of frequency times number of cores times 16, 2.26 GHz * 128 * 16 =
 4608 Gflops/s for a single compute node (or 6.2 Pflops/s for the complete
 Betzy).
-In any case the vector units are important for floating point performance, see the node on environment flag for MKL later.
+In any case the vector units are important for floating point performance, see the note on environment flag for MKL later.

 ## Slurm